EU data economy & digitalization

 • As part of the unified EU cybersecurity approach, the EU has adopted the Cybersecurity Act to give permanent mandate to the EU Agency for Cybersecurity and to establish an EU-wide cybersecurity certification framework for ICT products, services, and processes.
 In addition, the European Commission has adopted a proposal for the Cyber Solidarity Act, a regulation introducing improved mechanisms for preparing and responding to cybersecurity incidents and a European cybersecurity alerting system.

-Resilience of Critical and Essential Entities
+Resilience of critical and essential entities

 • The continuation of essential services in the event of emergencies and crises is fundamental for modern societies.
 Disruptions in such services could have significant, cross-border effects.